-The hand held remote control allows easy remote operation of your MX4m by duplicating the front panel buttons as shown in the diagram.
+The hand held remote control allows easy remote operation of your SX4m by duplicating the front panel buttons as shown in the diagram.
 One major difference between front panel and remote operation is that the individual camera buttons have been reduced to a single button.
-In this case, the first press of the camera button will cause the MX4m to display camera 1.
+In this case, the first press of the camera button will cause the SX4m to display camera 1.
 Additional button presses will cycle the selection through each available camera and back to camera 1.

 Please note that the remote control may not work properly in the presence of strong sun light.
-The sun is a strong infrared light source and may interfere with the output from the remote control.

-Programming your ATV MX4m Remote Control
+Programming Your ATV SX4M Remote Control

-When first installing or when changing the batteries in your MX4m Remote Control, it may be necessary to re-program it for use with the MX4m.
-If your remote control does not appear to work for any reason, please perform the following steps before contacting the factory.
+When first installing or when changing the batteries in your SX4m Remote Control, it may be necessary to reprogram it for use with the SX4m.
+If your remote control does not appear to work for any reason, please perform the following steps.

-To program the remote control to work with the MX4m:
+To program the remote control to work with the SX4m:

-- 1. Ensure that batteries are properly installed in the MX4m Remote Control. - 2.
-Turn on the MX4m and connect a monitor. - 3.
-On the MX4m, press the DISPLAY button to return to DISPLAY mode.
-Then press any of the 1-4 buttons to call up a full screen picture. - 4.
+- Ensure that batteries are properly installed in the SX4m Remote Control. - 2.
+Turn on the SX4m and connect a monitor. - 3.
 On the remote control, press the VCR button first, and then DISPLAY.
-Hold both buttons together until the indicator lights up and blinks twice. - 5.
+Hold both buttons together until the indicator lights up and blinks twice. - 4.
 Enter your five-digit code.
-The MX4m code set #1 equates to remote code 11414, and code set #2 equates to code set 11344.
+The SX4m code set #1 equates to remote code 11414, and code set #2 equates to code set 11344.
 The red LED will now blink twice and the remote control is set.
+Your SX4m is factory set for Code set #2.
+(See page 16 to change the SX4m Code set).

 The codes are entered by using the four buttons shown in the above diagram (Freeze, camera, Quadrant, PIP).
-For example, to enter the default code for a MX4m (code 11344) press the following:
+For example, to enter the default code for a SX4m (code 11344) press the following:

 Code set #1 Code set #2

 FREEZE 2 TIMES FREEZE 2 TIMES

-QUADRANT 1 TIME PIP 1 TIME
+QUADRANT 1 TIME PIP 1 TIMES

 FREEZE 1 TIME QUADRANT 2 TIMES

 QUADRANT 1 TIME

-Press the DISPLAY button on the remote control for quad display on the MX4m.
+Press the DISPLAY button on the remote control for guad display on the SX4m.